 I’m going to assume you’ve already run your address through the FCC broadband map or a similar tool, and now you’re trying to figure out if you seriously only have two options.
 As recently as 2017, the FCC estimated that 61% of the US only has one internet provider above 25 Mbps.
 1

 The bad news: internet service in California is a regulatory mess.
-Even in LA, only half the city has fiber access.
-The rest of us are stuck paying as much as $100/month for only 35 Mbps upload speeds from Spectrum.
+Even in LA, only about a third of the city has fiber access.
+The rest of us are stuck paying as much as $130/month for only 35 Mbps upload speeds from Spectrum.

-With so much of LA working from home in 2021, that’s far from ideal.
+With so much of LA working from home post-Covid, that’s far from ideal.

 Internet alternatives in Los Angeles boil down to three types of service:

-- AT&T Fiber: AT&T’s fiber service has been expanding throughout 2020–2021 in neighborhoods like Silverlake, Echo Park, and Atwater Village.
+- AT&T Fiber: AT&T’s fiber service has been expanding throughout 2020–2023 in neighborhoods like Silverlake, Los Feliz, Echo Park, and Atwater Village.

 - Internet Resellers: providers like Sonic and Earthlink resell service over AT&T lines in the city.
 Both providers often drop data limits and offer cheaper pricing to tempt customers, although the biggest draw here for many will simply be avoiding AT&T customer service.
 AT&T will still do the installation, but after that you just deal with the reseller.